Rioters try breaking down door of Portland Police Association

 "To those participating in the protest, this direction is being given over loudspeaker: stay on the sidewalk, do not try to break into the building or violate any other laws.
 If you do you're subject to arrest and/or use of force including less lethal weapons."

 The incident came as Portland saw months of unrest.
-Journalist Andy Ngo, who frequently tracks these types of demonstrations, posted purported footage online.
+Journalist Andy Ngo, who frequently tracks these types of demonstrations, posted purported footage of recent demonstrations online.

 CLICK HERE TO GET THE FOX NEWS APP